 I have come across instances of people making a new catalog every time they import some photos.
 This is very bad practice as it will make it nearly impossible to search your entire photo collection effectively.

-You could, for example, have a different catalog for every individual country you’ve visited but if at some time you wanted to find all photos you’d ever taken of lakes and waterfalls, you’d have to laboriously open each catalog, search for the appropriate photos and then open the next catalog, search again and so on until you’d been through all your catalogs.
+You could, for example, have a different catalog for every individual country you’ve visited.
+But if you wanted to find all photos you’d ever taken of lakes and waterfalls, you’d have to laboriously open each catalog, search for the appropriate photos and then open the next catalog, search again and so on until you’d been through all your catalogs.

-In addition, any presets you’d set up in one catalog would not carry over to the other catalogs and any publish services you use would need to be set up separately for each individual catalog.
+In addition, any presets you’d set up in one catalog would not carry over to the other catalogs.
+Any publish services you use would need to be set up separately for each individual catalog.

 Earlier versions of Lightroom used to slow down when the catalog was asked to handle over 10,000 photos and so people often made several smaller catalogs rather than one large catalog in order to keep things running faster.